VEuPathDB/EbrcWebsiteCommon/Site/htdocs/documents/EuPathDB_Website_Privacy_Policy.md

 maintenance and outages.

-Twitter collects profile information such as name and email address about users who register to use this third party website.
-Depending on the user's privacy settings, this information maybe displayed on the user's profile page or in the user's tweets which may be retweeted on EuPathDB's page.
+Twitter collects profile information such as name and email address about users who register to use this third-party website.
+Depending on the user's privacy settings, this information may be displayed on the user's profile page or in the user's tweets which may be retweeted on EuPathDB's page.
 The EuPathDB Twitter account may post the authors and institutions of publicly published scientific papers and news articles.
 EuPathDB does not actively collect or maintain personally identifying information through its use of Twitter.
-EuPathDB will redact or refrain from retweeting a posting that contains obviously identifiable personal information .
+EuPathDB will redact or refrain from retweeting a posting that contains obviously identifiable personal information.
 A Twitter account is not required to read EuPathDB postings on Twitter.
 EuPathDB does not collect or use personal information outside of Twitter's site.